paulyuk/prefixes/README.md

 # Prefixes Analyzer

 ## Summary
-This is a tiny experiment that can take a large amount of 'big data' say from Kusto, identify prefixes and words using expressions, and then count unique ones in descending order, and show you the clusters.
+This is a tiny experiment that can take a large amount of data, say from Kusto, identify prefixes and words using expressions, and then count unique ones in descending order, and show you the clusters.

 The intent is to find patterns in things like resource names that you can focus on or filter away.